Workplace productivity statistics for 2022

 The desired result is to make work-related tasks more enjoyable and engaging, as well as provide real-time feedback to employees.

-According to productivity statistics found on Statista, 89% of the respondents agree that making work in general, as well as individual tasks, more game-like, makes people more productive.
+According to research, 90% of the respondents agree that making work and individual tasks more game-like, makes them more productive.

-According to the same survey, some US companies even organize training programs with gaming elements.
+The same research shows that employees enjoy game-based learning — 30% of respondents find game-based learning captivating.
+Some US companies even organize training programs with gaming elements.
 When it comes to employees who attend such programs — 83% of them feel motivated to work.

 Also, some people just thrive in a competitive environment — and, a gaming approach to work tasks can be seen as competitive, if more people from the team are involved.

-To add to the fact, there are 3.243 billion active video gamers worldwide.
+To add to the fact, there are currently 3.26 billion active video gamers worldwide.

 Do you know what else confirms the beneficial effects of gamification on productivity?

-It's Google's approach when there's no Internet connection available — instead of just letting us idly wait for the connection to come back, in 2014, Google introduced a fun game for its users.
-It's a simple one, resembling Super Mario's basic moves with arrows, with the T-Rex in the main role.
+It's Google's approach when there's no internet connection available — instead of just letting us idly wait for the connection to come back, in 2014, Google introduced a fun game for its users.
+It resembles Super Mario's basic moves with arrows, with the T-Rex in the main role.

 As you can see from the data above, gamification within the corporate strategy is proven to be an amazing method for boosting employees' morale, engagement, and productivity rates.

-As per the latest Gallup study, 21% of employees are engaged at work.
-The same study reveals that there’s a connection between engagement and performance outcomes, such as:
+As per the latest Gallup study, in 2022, 23% of employees reported being engaged at work.
+The same study reveals that there's a connection between engagement and performance outcomes, such as:

-In addition, low engagement has negative effects on the global economy — thus low engagement costs companies $7.8 trillion.
+In addition, low engagement has negative effects on the global economy — thus low engagement costs companies $8.8 trillion.
+The number translates to a stunning 9% of the global GDP, which is another relevant detail from the aforementioned study.

 But, what does being "engaged at work" even mean?